jmathai/elodie/Readme.md

 OK, so what if you don't like the folders being named `2015-07-Jul/Mountain View`?
 No problem!

 You can add a custom folder structure by editing your `config.ini` file.
-This is what I include in the sample config file.

 #### Custom folder examples